-Student Name: Date:

-Company Name: Supervisor Name:

-Please evaluate the intern using the following criteria by checking the appropriate box.
-Please check only one box for each (row or category)

-Completely Off track Needs Improvemen t Satisfactory Very Good Excellent N/A

-Punctuality: Intern showed up every day on tidek L L

-time, stayed on the clock the appropriate length

-of time, & where applicable did not take too long

-of breaks

-Self-Motivated (self-managed): Intern was able

-to remain productive and did not require a

-supervisor to micro management their daily

-activities

-Self-Learner: Intern had the drive and/or

-capacity to learn the tasks that were necessary

-for a successful internship

-Customer Relations - Intern worked well with

-customers and customers appreciated interns

-focus

-Employer Relations - Intern got along well with

-others (coworkers & superiors).

-Technical Competence - Intern had the

-necessary technical capacity to perform his or

-her work

-Leadership - Intern displayed the capacity to

-become a leader in our company

-Attitude - Intern displayed a positive attitude

-even in difficult situations where most would

-become frustrated

-Verbal Communication - Intern's verbal

-communication skills were effectively

-Writing Skills - Intern's written communication

-skills were effective

-Sales Potential - (if applicable) Intern was an

-effective marketer and salesperson

-Safety - Intern follow all the safety rules with the position and acted in a safe manner
+Interns hip Evaluatio n Student Name: Date: Company Name: Company Name: Supervisor Name: Please evaluate the intern using the following criteria by checking the appropriate box.
+Please check only one box for each (row or category) Completely Off track Needs Improvement Satisfactory Very Good Excellent N/A Punctuality: Intern showed up every day on time, stayed on the clock the appropriate length of time, & where applicable did not take too long of breaks Self-Motivated (self-managed): Intern was able to remain productive and did not require a supervisor to micro management their daily Activities Self-Learner: Intern had the drive and/or capacity to learn the tasks that were necessary for a successful internship Customer Relations - Intern worked well with customers and customers appreciated interns Focus Employer Relations - Intern got along well with others (coworkers & superiors).
+Technical Competence - Intern had the necessary technical capacity to perform his or her work Leadership - Intern displayed the capacity to become a leader in our company Attitude - Intern displayed a positive attitude even in difficult situations where most would effective marketer and salesperson